 The age-old debate of whether it's wiser to rent or buy a home continues to rage on.
 While some advocate homeownership as a smart financial move, others argue that it might not be as beneficial as it seems.

-One significant advantage of buying a home is that the property becomes entirely yours once your mortgage is paid off.
+One significant advantage of buying a home is that the property becomes yours entirely once your mortgage is paid off.
 If your home's value appreciates over time, you may earn a return on your investment or, at the very least, break even.
 Moreover, homeowners can access tax credits that may provide relief from certain expenses associated with homeownership.

 drawbacks.
 For example, you will still be responsible for property taxes,